ametnes/terraform-provider-ametnes/docs/resources/service.md

 ### Required

 - `kind` (String) The `kind` of your data service resource.
-Examples: `grafana:8.3`, `harperdb:3.3`
+Examples: `grafana:8.3`, `harperdb:3.3`, `sentry:26.2`, `matomo:5.9`
-- `location` (String) The location id of your ametnes data service location to creat this data service resource in.
+- `location` (String) The location id of your ametnes data service location to create this data service resource in.
-- `name` (String) The unique name of your network access resource.
+- `name` (String) The unique name of your data service resource.
-- `nodes` (Number) Number of nodes for your data service resource.
-- `project` (String) The `project` id of the project to create your network access resource.
+- `project` (String) The `project` id of the project to create your data service resource in.

 ### Optional

+- `alias` (String) An optional alias for your data service resource.
 - `capacity` (Block List, Max: 1) Capacity specs for your data service resource. (see [below for nested schema](#nestedblock--capacity))
 - `config` (Map of String) Configuration details for your data service resource.
+Commonly used keys include `admin.email`, `admin.user`, `admin.password`, `architecture`, and service-specific configuration.
-- `description` (String) The description of your network access resource.
+- `description` (String) The description of your data service resource.
-- `network` (String) Network resource your data service resource will be attached to in order to expose it.
+- `network` (String, Optional) Network resource your data service resource will be attached to.
+If omitted, a network is automatically created.
+- `nodes` (Number) Number of nodes for your data service resource.
+Defaults to `1` if not specified.

 ### Read-Only